Tatsuya-Naka/To-do-list-using-Express.js-and-MongoDB/README.md

-I created the pretty simple to-do list to understand APIs using express.js, axios, mongoDB.
-If you would like to use this to-do list in your local, please download these files and browse localhost:3000.
+I created a simple to-do list to understand APIs using Express.js, Axios, and MongoDB.
+If you would like to use this to-do list locally, please download these files and visit 'localhost:3000' in your browser.

 ![screenshot](./screenshot.png)